Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: ad networks and/or any person, brand, or company that buys ad space directly from the blogger (not the blog reader)

-Bloggers generally get paid for each time an ad is merely seen by a reader.
+Bloggers generally get paid for each time an ad is merely seen by a reader for at least one second.
 The amount is calculated by a rate for every 1,000 views.

 Display ads can also be bought and sold directly between a blogger and a person or company.
 For example, sometimes authors request display ads for their books on my site.

-What’s good about display ads for bloggers is that we can earn income from articles just by people reading them, even for months and years after we first write them.
-And, they keep this content free for the reader!
+What’s good about display ads for bloggers is that we can earn income from articles for months and years after we first write them, and they keep content free for the reader.

 What’s bad about display ads is that it takes a lot of traffic for the blogger’s income to become substantial, the blogger still has to maintain the site and the articles to both keep and grow traffic, and ads can look unappealing to the reader.